 Phasing Our Return to Full Operations

-From June 1, 2020 until approximately the middle of July, UNM will be developing a comprehensive design for Bringing Back the Pack in Fall 2020.
-During this early summer phase, a limited group of individuals will be permitted to return to campus to start up critical functions and to support Fall planning.
+UNM has developed a comprehensive design for Bringing Back the Pack in Spring 2021.
+Limited group of individuals are permitted to return to campus to maintain critical functions and to support Spring semester planning.
 Services will continue to be available remotely, buildings will largely remain locked, and campus access will remain limited.
 Yet, our campuses will be forging the tools for protecting Lobos and helping them thrive under new and challenging conditions.

 Within each major area of university operations: Academic Affairs, Finance and Administration, the President’s Office, within the specialized areas of the Health Sciences Center, and on each of our branch campuses, leadership will communicate directly with their units to organize and prioritize the areas that can start to move to an increased on-campus presence.

 Once a department’s Return to Operations plan has been approved by the appropriate Dean/Director, the next step towards increasing your department’s on-campus presence will be to formally submit a Facility Reopen Request on the Facility Reopen Request website.